 Marshall Garner /Shutterstock

 In Colorado’s Rocky Mountains is the picture-perfect town of Beaver Creek, modeled after alpine villages, that offers beautiful slopes and a rich history.
 When you bring your family to this must-see destination, book your stay at the Park Hyatt Beaver Creek Resort and Spa, with rates starting at $374 for a family of four.
 In addition to spending your day skiing and snowboarding, you can also enjoy dog sledding, snowmobiling, and more.
 For a night out, book a dinner at their on-site bar and grill that features local, natural, and organic dishes, as well as Colorado microbrews, wine and spirits for you and your partner.
 Psst…their complimentary ‘S’mores Happy Hour’ can’t be missed!
-Here are some more of our favorite small towns in the U.S. that will have you feeling like you’re in Europe.
+These are the 15 least-crowded winter destinations in the U.S.

 Jackson Hole, Wyoming